Delivering Infrastructure – CIL and S106

 - provides an overview of the range of sources and mechanisms used to fund infrastructure, including CIL and Section 106 (S106)

 - explains how funding for infrastructure will be secured from developers and other sources

 We also produce an , which provides further details of the infrastructure needed to support the delivery of our Local Plan.

 The Community Infrastructure Levy (CIL) is a non-negotiable levy that local authorities can choose to charge on new development in their area.

 We are about to adopt our CIL Charging Schedule, after it was found sound, subject to modifications, by Independent Inspector Mr Malcolm Rivett.
-A recommendation has been made that Council adopt the CIL Charging Schedule at its next meeting, with implementation anticipated 4-6 weeks after adoption.
+A recommendation has been made that Council adopt the CIL Charging Schedule at its next meeting, with implementation anticipated 1 November 2017.

 Any application decided after CIL is implemented will be liable to pay CIL, regardless of when the application was submitted.